aokranj/website-pdkranj.si/public/wp-content/plugins/wp-books-gallery/readme.txt

 = Overview =

-**WordPress Books Gallery** is the **Best Books Showcase & Library Plugin for WordPress** which will build a beautiful mobile-friendly Book Store, Books Gallery or a Books Library in a few minutes.
+**WordPress Books Gallery** is the **Best Books Showcase & Affiliate Plugin for WordPress** which will build a beautiful mobile-friendly Book Store, Books Gallery or a Books Library in a few minutes.

 **Here are 3 Simple reasons why you should start using Books Gallery on your site:**